urfave/cli/README.md

 #### Enabling

-You can generate bash or zsh completion code by using the flag `--init-completion bash` or `--init-completion bash`.
+You can generate bash or zsh completion code by using the flag `--init-completion bash` or `--init-completion zsh`.

 To setup for bash: